 In many cases, third-party delivery platforms will help facilitate order fulfillment by connecting you with people who have signed up to deliver through that network.
 This can help you streamline your operations, reach customers in farther delivery zones, and avoid costs that are often associated with hiring, training, and insuring your own delivery staff.
 If you choose to work with Uber Eats, the app will connect your business to a global network of 5 million delivery people to get orders to your customers.

 Boost customer satisfaction and retention

 In a time when customers can get almost anything at their doorstep, it’s hard to meet expectations if you don’t offer delivery.
 With a third-party delivery platform, you can meet this need for on-demand convenience.
-Depending on the platform you work with, you may also gain access to in-app features that can help you exceed customers’ expectations—like review responses to communicate with them directly and loyalty programs to reward them for repeat purchases.
+Depending on the platform you work with, you may also gain access to in-app features that can help you exceed customers’ expectations—like review responses to communicate with them directly.

 Access operational tools

 Keeping track of all the moving parts that come with offering delivery can be tough.
 Many third-party delivery apps will give you access to tools that will help you manage orders with ease, create eye-catching online menus, track insights and analytics, add technology integrations, and more.

 When you select the right third-party delivery platform, you gain control.
 Look for options that give you the features that suit your business.
 This may include flexible pricing plans and different fulfillment methods.
 For example, Uber Eats allows you to switch easily back and forth between using your staff and connecting with couriers on the platform as needed.